-Teenagers and adults who wear braces often think they need to sacrifice their favorite sports for straight teeth and an attractive smile, but orthodontia doesn't always bench you from a season of play.
-A braces mouth guard protects braces as well as the teeth, gums and jaw, and options are available to suit most needs and budgets.
+Teenagers and adults who wear braces often think they need to sacrifice their favorite sports for straight teeth and a healthy smile, but orthodontia doesn't always bench you from a season of play.
+A braces mouthguard protects braces as well as the teeth, gums, and jaw, and options are available to suit most needs and budgets.
 With advice from the coach and your dentist, you can find the best solution for you or your child.

 Using A Braces Mouth Guard In Sports

-Keep in mind bacteria and fungi can gradually colonize used mouth guards, so it's important to clean them after taking them out.
-Brushing with a toothbrush such as Colgate® Extra Clean – along with a thorough toothpaste – cleans mouth guards effectively, or you can rinse them with an anti-microbial solution.
+Remember that bacterial plaque can gradually accumulate in used mouthguards, so it's essential to clean them after taking them out.
+Brushing with a toothbrush and toothpaste cleans mouthguards effectively, or you can rinse them with an anti-microbial solution after use.

-Popping in a mouth guard before playing sports is the most effective way of protecting braces while enjoying healthy exercise.
-Choosing the best from the range of options available ensures peace of mind and, over the long term, an attractive smile.
+Popping in a mouthguard before playing sports is the most effective way of protecting braces while enjoying healthy exercise.
+Choosing the best from the range of options available ensures peace of mind, protection for your teeth and braces, and a healthy smile.

 Oral Care Center articles are reviewed by an oral health medical professional.
 This information is for educational purposes only.
 This content is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 Always seek the advice of your dentist, physician or other qualified healthcare provider.